How to Use Blockchain to Prevent Money Laundering

 Should the Bitcoin network ever be cracked by authorizes, and the unique key numbers linked to their owners, then no high priced lawyer in the world is going to be able to convince a jury their client is innocent given the immutability of the blockchain data.

-How to use blockchain technology to prevent money laundering
+How to prevent money laundering with blockchain

 There are several use cases for blockchain technology when it comes to AML compliance.